UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Follow this five-step safety checklist to know exactly what to do when the power goes out.

-Knowing exactly what to do when power goes out can keep your family safe and prevent damage to your home.
-Think of this as your simple power outage checklist, a set of steps you can follow every time the lights go out.
+Knowing exactly what to do during a power outage can keep your family safe and prevent severe damage to your home.
+Think of this as your simple blackout checklist — a chronological set of steps you can easily follow every time the lights suddenly go out.

-• Check the Neighborhood: Look out the window.
-If your neighbors still have lights, the issue might be an isolated tripped breaker or blown fuse in your own electrical panel.
-If the whole street is dark, it’s a utility-side outage.
+• Assess the area: Look out the window to see if your neighbors still have lights.
+If only your home is dark, check for a tripped breaker or blown fuse in your own electrical panel.

-• Preserve Internal Temperatures: Keep all doors and windows closed.
+• Preserve indoor temperatures: Keep exterior doors and windows firmly shut.
 In the winter, a drafty house loses heat quickly.
 In the summer, you want to trap that cool air inside as long as possible.

-• Use Safe Lighting: Rely on battery-powered LED lanterns or flashlights rather than candles.
-Open flames pose a significant fire risk, especially if you are distracted or fall asleep.
+• Switch to safe lighting: Rely on battery-powered LED lanterns or heavy-duty flashlights rather than open candles.
+Open flames pose a significant fire hazard, especially if you are distracted or fall asleep.

-• Generator Safety: If you have a backup generator, never run it indoors, in a garage, or near open windows.
-Generators produce carbon monoxide, a colorless and odorless gas that can be deadly.
+• Practice generator safety: If you utilize a backup generator, never run it indoors, inside a garage, or near open windows.
+Generator safety during a power outage is critical, as these machines produce lethal carbon monoxide gas.

 Illustration of a person, fridge, and text about the 40°F safe zone and the 'throw it out' rule.